 If you’re looking for a cabbage that will store long into the winter, ‘Brunswick’ is a popular choice.

-This German heirloom forms large solid “drum” heads weighing 6-9 pounds, and 10 inches in diameter.
+This German heirloom forms large solid “drum” heads weighing six to nine pounds, and 10 inches in diameter.

 It is especially cold hardy, making it a versatile choice for northern growers.
-You can grow ‘Brunswick’ in the spring and fall, and it is ready to harvest in 85-95 days.
+You can grow ‘Brunswick’ in the spring and fall, and it is ready to harvest in 85 to 95 days.
 For best yields, space plants 18 inches apart in full sun.

 2. Charleston Wakefield